Pokémon the Movie 2000

 Pokémon the Movie 2000 is a 1999 Japanese animated fantasy adventure film directed by Kunihiko Yuyama.
 It is the second theatrical release in the Pokémon franchise.

-The film has two parts: a 20-minute preceding short and the feature presentation.
 The events of the film take place during the second season of Pokémon: Adventures in the Orange Islands, where Ash, Misty and Tracey enter Shamouti Island.
 While there, they discover the three legendary bird Pokémon, Articuno, Zapdos, and Moltres.
 Meanwhile, a collector named Lawrence III attempts to steal the three Pokémon to awaken Lugia, which proves dangerous for the legendary Pokémon, Lugia, and Ash himself.

 Pokémon the Movie 2000 was released in Japanese theaters on July 17, 1999, by Toho.
 The English-language adaptation was released in the United States on July 21, 2000, by Warner Bros.
-The film earned less at the box office than its predecessor, Pokémon: The First Movie, but was still a financial success and received better (albeit still negative) reviews upon release.
+Pictures The film earned less at the box office than its predecessor, Pokémon: The First Movie, but was still a financial success and received better (albeit still negative) reviews upon release.

 Plot

-Pikachu's Rescue Adventure

-As in Pikachu's Vacation, all of the faces of the main human characters are unseen.
-When Togepi wakes up to see a group of Ledyba flying by it yawns and falls back down a hill and falls down a dark hole, Pikachu, Bulbasaur, Squirtle, Marill, Venonat, and Psyduck give chase and find themselves in a giant tree that once was Pikachu's old home.
-With help from Pikachu's new friend, Elekid, the Pokémon find Togepi but he has been mistaken for an Exeggcute egg.
-The Pokémon head off into the depths of the tree to find the missing egg, meeting a trio of dancing Bellossom along the way.
-A severe storm hits the area and Pikachu and his friends try to protect the Exeggcute eggs from being blown away.
-The grass Pokémon lend a hand and Snorlax saves everyone with his great strength.
-The storm fades when a Dragonair appears and calms the storm while a Chansey appears, revealing she had the missing egg all along.
-The eggs are reunited.
-Exeggcute suddenly evolves into Exeggutor with the assistance of a Leaf Stone.
-Pikachu and his friends say farewell to Elekid and the others and head back to their trainers.
-Meanwhile, Meowth tries to find his way to a campsite but ends up getting caught on Pikachu's mishaps and gives up.